Development Task / Running Python

 To run the Python interpreter on the command line, first open an appropriate command line window for Linux, such as terminal window that runs Bash shell.

-program and is installed in system folders (not user folders).
+Python on Linux is typically available as the python program and is installed in system folders (not user folders).

-might run Python 2 or Python 3.
-The python3
+Depending on the system, python might run Python 2 or Python 3.
+The python3 program may be available for Python 3.

 To check the Python version, run: